 [She’s stable for now, but she’s about to unwind.
 Write her into place!]

 [Wait—what???]
 I instinctively reach for him.
-[Why didn’t you warn me about this before we—]
+[Why didn’t you warn me before we—]

 [Can’t.
 Hold.
 Much…LONGER…] Erany grits her teeth.

 Everyone’s counting on me.
-Breathe Jon—you can do this.
+Breathe, Jon—you can do this.
+(I hope.)

 I flow into Nyanti.
-As flares of pain erupt through her loci, she meets my attention (the magic equivalent of meeting my eyes) and issues a desperate plea.
+As flares of pain erupt through her loci, she meets my attention (the magical equivalent of meeting my eyes) and issues a desperate plea.

 My mind steels over.
+This is my friend.
 I can’t let her die.

-I dive back into her arcane damage, letting my desire and will flow over her wounds.
-They pour from my mind in an elated rush, filling Nyanti with everything I’ve got—my support and belief, my faith in her wellness.
+I charge back into her arcane damage, letting my desire and will flow over her wounds.
+Narrative pours from me in an elated rush, filling Nyanti with my support and belief, my faith in her wellness.

-And that’s what I focus on: not her breakage, but her organic wholeness.
-Her story sluices through me—a story not of dissonance, but her inherent harmony.
-I envision her rifts and schisms as golden opportunities, as chances to weave her being stronger than ever.
-The narrative dances into and through her, bringing her slowly but steadily back into alignment.
+And that’s what I focus on: not her breakage, but her inherent wholeness.
+Her story sluices through me—a story not of dissonance, but organic harmony.
+I envision her rifts and schisms as golden opportunities, as chances to weave her back stronger than ever.
+The apologue dances into and through her, bringing her slowly but steadily back into alignment.